oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

     - This script above involves:
         - Creating an Oracle wallet in the local directory.
         - Generating a CA/Root private key and self-signed certificate.
-        - Exporting the CA certificate in base64 format.
         - Generating a private key for `demouser`.
         - Creating a CSR and a self-signed certificate for `demouser`.
         - Converting the certificate to PKCS#12 format.
         - Importing the PKCS#12 file into the Oracle Wallet.
         - Adding the CA certificate to the Oracle Wallet.
-        - Displaying the wallet's contents for verification.
         - The `demouser` certificate is stored as `demouser_cert.crt`.
         - The `demouser` private key is stored as `demouser_privatekey.pem`.
 </pre>